-With respect to the Directors' fees for FY2018-19 which was approved by shareholders at the Company's 2018 AGM held on 19 July 2018, the Company had disclosed in the notice convening the 2018 AGM that the intention at that time was for the share component of such fees (approximately 15 percent) to be purchased from the market on the first trading day immediately after the release of the Company's first quarter financial results for FY2019-20 or as soon as practicable thereafter.
-After further deliberation and subject to shareholders' approval being obtained at the forthcoming AGM for the alterations to the SATS Restricted Share Plan, the Company now intends for the share component of the Directors' fees for FY2018-19 to be paid out in the form of awards under the SATS Restricted Share Plan (as altered) instead, with the actual number of shares to be awarded determined by reference to the volume-weighted average price of a share on the SGX-ST over the 10 trading days after the forthcoming AGM or the release of the Company's first quarter results for FY2019-20, whichever is later, rounded down to the nearest hundred shares, and any residual balance will be settled in cash.
+With respect to the Directors' fees for FY2019-20 which was approved by shareholders at the Company's 2019 AGM held on 18 July 2019, the Company had disclosed in the notice convening the 2019 AGM that the intention at that time was for the share component of such fees (approximately 30 percent) to be paid after the 2020 AGM has been held or after the release of the Company's first quarter financial results for FY2020-21, whichever is the later.
+Following amendments to the Listing Manual of the SGX-ST effective 7 February 2020, the Company announced on 9 July 2020 that it would, moving forward, adopt half-yearly reporting of its financial results.
+With respect to the financial performance of the Company for the first and third quarters of each financial year, the Company would instead provide voluntary quarterly business updates containing meaningful and relevant financial and non-financial information on the Company's performance for the relevant quarter.
+The Company's voluntary quarterly business update for the first quarter of FY2020-21 has since been released on 24 August 2020.
+As such, the share component of the Directors' fees for FY2019-20 will be paid out in the form of awards under the SATS Restricted Share Plan after the 2020 AGM to be held on 24 September 2020, with the actual number of shares to be awarded determined by reference to the volume-weighted average price of a share on the SGX-ST over the 10 trading days after the 2020 AGM, rounded down to the nearest hundred shares, and any residual balance will be settled in cash.